burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 8. When using `union` for a mixture of structures that start the same way, there is a guarantee in C/C++ of an identical physical mapping of components "from this beginning".

-9. In C and C++ there are following guarantees for components of the variable with structure type (`struct`):
+9. In C and C++ there are the following guarantees for components of the variable with structure type (`struct`):
     * The components (members, fields) of the variable with structure type obtain addresses in ascending order as they are defined in the structure type.
     * The address of the first component is the same as the address of the beginning of the structure.
 It is regardless of what endian the computer has where the program will run.